samuelduchesne/archetypal/docs/converter_bui.rst

 Internal thermal gains such as “people”, “lights” and “equipment” are translated from the IDF file to the BUI file.

+4. Conditioning

+Heating and cooling demands are translated from the IDF file to the BUI file such as power per floor area (W/m²) and a temperature setpoint.
+The temperature setpoint is the setpoint at the peak time for heating (or cooling).

 Methodology
 -----------